Crossing guard was hit by a car as she shoved a student out of the way: ‘You got to protect that child.’

 “If you could just slow down and make sure you’re really paying attention, for the safety of the kids,” she cautioned.

-Although Goodyear is “still a little sore,” she said on Monday, “I’m ready to get back to work tomorrow morning.”
+Although Goodyear is “still a little sore,” she said Monday, “I’m ready to get back to work tomorrow morning.”

 Read more: